hcmgr/research_sim/README.md

 ```

 where:
-- 'your_scene_file' is the scene .txt file you wish to load into the simulation (see Scene File Format)
+- 'your_scene_file' is the .txt file you wish to load into the simulation (see Scene File Format)
 - NOTE: scen1.txt and scen2.txt already provided for testing/experimentation

 4. Run Launcher.java